-The third issue of 'Korero: The research journal for Cook Island Educators' has been published and has been distributed to schools through the Cook Island sometime this term.
+The third issue of 'Korero: The research journal for Cook Island Educators' has been published and distributed to schools throughout the Cook Island.
 The first issue of the collection was released back in 2012 with only 4 articles and has since grown to feature 11 articles and 21 contributors.
-The journal is an initiative inspired by the Ministry of Education's Education Master Plan being reflective of one of its goals which is to develop as a centre of excellence for all things Cook Islands.
-The aim of the publication is to have local research readily available to a wide audience as well as a means for educators in the Cook Islands to share their knowledge.
+The journal is an initiative inspired by the Ministry's Education Master Plan and reflecting one of its goals which is to develop as a centre of excellence for all things Cook Islands.
+The aim of the publication is to have local research readily available to a wide audience as well as a means for educators in the Cook Islands to share their knowledge freely.
 Co-editor of the publication Kathryn Cheval describes the published works as being action research or more simply, "learning by doing."
 Teaching professionals often find themselves trouble shooting various ways to solve issues they experience regarding their teaching practice and will keep trying different pathways until they find one that resolves the issue and suits them.

-"Action research is simply a way to formalize that process and then share the results with others", she said.
+"Action research is simply a way to formalize that process and then share the results with others", cheval said.

-For the latest issue of the journal the Ministry received help from Andy Duncan who kindly gave his time and knowledge to help both the contributors with their articles as well as the editing team with the final product.
+For the latest issue of the journal the Ministry received help from Andy Duncan who kindly gave his time and knowledge to help the contributors with their articles as well as the editing team with the final product.